alfredodeza/llmops-duke-aipi/README.md

 * [MLOps Platforms: Amazon SageMaker and Azure ML-Week2](https://www.coursera.org/learn/mlops-aws-azure-duke/home/week/2)
 * [MLOps Platforms: Amazon SageMaker and Azure ML-Week3](https://www.coursera.org/learn/mlops-aws-azure-duke/home/week/3)

-**Weekly Demo delivery:** How would you apply DevOps, Responsible AI Principles, and automation for your application?
+**Weekly Demo video prompt:** How would you apply DevOps, Responsible AI Principles, and automation for your application?
 What are some challenges you may face?

 ### Week 10: Deploying Machine Learning APIs